slackhq/slack-api-docs/page_oauth.md

       client_id=...&
       scope=read,post

+Please note that the `post` scope also inherits the `read` scope, and the `client` scope inherits both the `post` and `read` scopes.

 ## Redirect URIs

 The `redirect_uri` parameter is optional.
 If left out, Slack will redirect users to the callback URL configured in the OAuth Application settings.
 If provided, the redirect URL's host and port must exactly match the callback URL.
 The redirect URL's path must reference a subdirectory of the callback URL.

     CALLBACK: http://example.com/path

     GOOD: https://example.com/path
     GOOD: http://example.com/path/subdir/other
     BAD:  http://example.com/bar